-findings of our empirical investigation and can be explained by looking at the right panels of Figure 6: regardless of whether a volatility shock, a short-run shock, or a long-run shock hits the economy, the two set of volatilities are always characterized by a perfect degree of co-movement.
+Most importantly, with CRRA preferences also the correlation between the conditional variance of consumption differentials and exchange rate movements is one (bottom portion of table 6, rightmost column).
+This outcome is at odds with the findings of our empirical investigation and can be explained by looking at the right panels of figure 6: regardless of whether a volatility shock, a short-run shock, or a long-run shock hits the economy, the two sets of volatilities are always characterized by a perfect degree of comovement.

-In our benchmark model, instead, the behavior of the volatilities depends on the nature of the specific shock hitting the economy (Figure 6, left panels).
-Specifically, a volatility shock in the home country is still characterized by a positive co-movement between exchange rate and differential of consumption growth rates.
-This is because the two countries share the risk associated to an increase in macroeconomic uncertainty, as explained in the previous section.
+In our benchmark model, the behavior of the volatilities instead depends on the nature of the shock hitting the economy (figure 6, left panels).
+Specifically, a volatility shock in the home country is still characterized by a positive comovement between exchange rates and differential of consumption growth rates.
+This is because the two countries share the risk associated with an increase in macroeconomic uncertainty, as explained in the previous section.